jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

             self.assertIsNot(self.a_set, False)

             # a_dictionary = {}
-            # assert a_dictionary is not False
+            # assert a_dictionary is not the same object as False
             # self.assertIsNot(a_dictionary, False)
             assert self.a_dictionary is not False
             self.assertIsNot(self.a_dictionary, False)